learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

    copied.
 This will create a folder in the location you're currently in containing your fork of this lab's repository.

-Navigate into the repository that you just cloned down in the terminal, then run `code .` to open the files in Visual Studio Code.
+`cd` into the repository that you just cloned down in the terminal, then run `code .` to open the files in Visual Studio Code.
 (If you are using a different text editor, the command will be different.
 For the AWS Cloud9 IDE, for example, you must click on the file in the left navigation to open it.)
 Finally, run `bundle` to